stormpath/stormpath-documentation/source/idsite.rst

       console.log('Authenticated as account', idSiteResult.account);
     });

-  This will result in a object instance (`idSiteResult`) being returned with four properties:
+  This will result in an object instance (`idSiteResult`) being returned with four properties:

   .. list-table::
     :widths: 15 60